Tirow and Håfa adai!

 • The green fruits displayed on the green leaf in this photo are seeds of the areca palm, also known as betel nuts.

-Betelnut chewing, a prominent practice in both CHamoru and Refaluwasch cultures, is partly supplemented by adding slake lime, which is derived from burning specific kinds of coral and grinding it.
+Betelnut chewing, a prominent practice in both CHamoru and Refaluwasch cultures, is partly supplemented by adding slake lime (calcium hydroxide), which is derived from burning specific kinds of coral and grinding it.

 • This image is an artistic depiction of the legend surrounding the origin of the Santa Marian Kamalen statue, the patron saint of Guam.